|POS||Race & Track||Date||Points|

 According to Daniel Ricciardo's official website, his list of personal sponsors are: GoPro, Australian car website Carsales, luxury headwear company Melin, Blue Coast brewing company, sports performance nutrition partner Thorne and IT service management company AWS.

 In terms of properties, Ricciardo, who lives in Monaco during the F1 season, owns a $13million mansion in Los Angeles after purchasing the property in 2018.
 It boasts five bedrooms, five bathrooms, a pool and a two-car garage.

 He has also bought a ranch/farm in his native Western Australia.

 Daniel Ricciardo Family

 Daniel Riccardo has some Italian blood in his veins, which is probably why the links of a move to Ferrari will never fade away.

-He has a sister called Michelle and is uncle to her two young kids.
+He has a sister called Michelle and is uncle to her young kids.

 Daniel was in a long-term relationship with childhood sweetheart Jemma Boskovich until the pair split in 2016.
-Ricciardo has since been rumoured to be dating model Jessica Gomes.
+Ricciardo has since been linked with model Jessica Gomes.

 However, Ricciardo addressed those rumours and said that was not the case.

 He told Herald Sun: "A few of my mates sent me a message saying 'mate, you're on the front page of the paper'.